Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 ❌ Cons

-• Plastic construction: Doesn't feel as premium as metal scopes
+• Plastic construction: Doesn't feel as premium

-• Interpolated sensor: 12MP is marketing; actual sensor is ~5MP
+• Interpolated sensor: 12MP is marketing

-• Screen resolution: 1024x600 is adequate but not retina quality
+• Screen resolution: 1024x600 is adequate but not retina

 • No battery: Requires USB power at all times

-• MicroSD not included: Need to buy separately for recording
+• MicroSD not included: Need to buy separately

-7. Comparison: AD407 Pro vs AD208 (AliExpress)
+๐Ÿ“Š 7.
+AD407 Pro vs AD208

 We found an interesting alternative on AliExpress—the Andonstar AD208.
 At nearly half the price, is it a better value?
 Here's how they compare:

-πŸ† Winner: Depends on Your Needs
+๐Ÿ† Winner: Depends on Your Needs

 Choose AD407 Pro if: You need HDMI output, flexible positioning, and fast shipping.
 The gooseneck stand and remote control make it more versatile for professional use.